T-Fletcher/drupal-publishing-reporter/README.md

 To capture a reliable record of the number of changed files in Drupal every month, the figures need to be periodically captured and stored **as** they change with time.
 That's where this app comes in:

+1. It clears the PROD Drupal site's cache to guarantee fresh data from JSON API
-1. It checks no record for the previous month already exists in Drupal
+2. It checks no record for the previous month already exists in Drupal
-2. It queries a Drupal View via JSON API to get the number of changed files per Parks site
+3. It queries a Drupal View via JSON API to get the number of changed files per Parks site
-3. It compiles the results into a single JSON object to send to Drupal
+4. It compiles the results into a single JSON object to send to Drupal
-4. It submits a JSON API `POST` request to create a new 'Reporting entries' Taxonomy term in Drupal
+5. It submits a JSON API `POST` request to create a new 'Reporting entries' Taxonomy term in Drupal

 The figures for that month is then available in Drupal as a Taxonomy term to be used in Views or however it's needed.
 You could send it elsewhere via JSON API if you wanted.